EdoardoTosin/edoardotosin.github.io/pages/now.md

 <br>

-Currently investigating security issues across multiple websites and preparing responsible disclosures.
+Hunting for security vulnerabilities through bug bounty programs in my free time and preparing responsible disclosures when issues are found.

+Keeping up with cybersecurity and network security topics—reading about new vulnerabilities, exploring FOSS security tools, and following industry news.

 <br>
 ---